dani-coffee/cybersecurity-notes/tryhackme/HTML+javascript+CSS.md

 1. SQL Injection (bad code trying to mess with my database)
 2. Cross-Site Scripting (XSS) (injecting malicious scripts into web pages)
 3. Cross-Site Request Forgery (CSRF)

+---

+• order of how a request to a website works -
+1. request of a website in my browser
+2. check local Cache for IP of that website (if found,done)
+3. check recursive cache for that IP address (if found,sends it to local cache,done)
+4. the DNS server queries the root server to find authorotative DNS server
+5. request passes through WAF
+6. request goes through Load balancer
+7. Connection on port ( 80 HTTP and 443 HTTPS)
+8. WEB server receives the GET request
+9. Web application talk to database
+10. The browser interprets the HTML and turns it into a visual webpage